 Welcome to the Linear Drain Help Center

-Where many of your FAQ's can be answered.
+Where many of your questions can be answered.
 Still have additional questions, technical support is always available to help 1-800-746-9885

 A traditional center drain requires your wet (shower) area to be sloped in 4 directions, typically referred to as a 4-way slope, and requires a curb.
 This limits tile size choice to small sized tiles which in turn requires many grout lines which are hard to clean and are not waterproof.